tiqi-group/ionpulse-sequence-visualiser/README.md

 npm start
 ```

-This will automatically build and update the visualiser. `npm build` and `npm run serve` are no necessary in that case.
+This will automatically build and update the visualiser. `npm run build` and `npm run serve` are not necessary in that case.

 Once you have installed the visualiser, a pre-commit hook is added that uses `prettier` to check the code formatting before committing.
 If you get an error from the pre-commit hook, run `npm run prettier`